 - Ensuring that you and your group observe all local laws and regulations which apply to you and your group when abroad including those concerning smoking, drugs and the consumption of alcohol.
 Subject to local laws and regulations you must ensure that no member of your group who is under 18 years consumes alcohol unless you have the written permission of their parent or guardian.
 Alcohol must not be drunk to excess.
 You must ensure that no member of your group smokes in bedrooms, on coaches or in any other area where smoking is not permitted.
 We cannot accept liability for the behaviour of others in your accommodation or if facilities are removed.
 In the event of any group member behaving in a way that is likely (in our reasonable opinion or the reasonable opinion of any person in authority) to cause offence, damage, or distress to others, or failing to comply with the local laws and regulations as set out in this clause, we reserve the right to terminate that person’s tour arrangements and we will not be liable to complete their tour arrangements and will not be liable for any refund, compensation, or any other costs you or they may have to pay.
 Further, should local authorities become involved, the group member shall be subject to the laws of that country.

-- the contractual terms of the companies that provide the transportation for your travel arrangements.
-These terms are incorporated into this contract; and
+- The contractual terms of the companies that provide the travel services that make up your package.
+These terms are incorporated into this booking; and

-- any relevant international convention which limit the amount of compensation that you can claim for death, injury, delay to passengers and loss, damage and delay to luggage.
-We are to be regarded as having all benefit of any limitation of compensation contained in these or any conventions.
+- Any relevant international convention, for example the Montreal Convention in respect of travel by air, the Athens Convention in respect of travel by sea, the Berne Convention in respect of travel by rail and the Paris Convention in respect of the provision of accommodation, which limit the amount of and conditions under which compensation can be claimed for death, injury, delay to passengers and loss, damage and delay to luggage.
+We are to be regarded as having all benefit of any limitation of the extent of or the conditions under which compensation is to be paid under these or any conventions.

 Excursions or other tours that you may choose to book or pay for which are not part of your pre-booked itinerary and are not arranged by us are not part of your package holiday provided by us.
 For any excursion or other tour that you book which is not part of your pre-booked itinerary, your contract will be with the operator of the excursion or tour and not with us.
 We are not responsible for the provision of the excursion or tour or for anything that happens during the course of its provision by the operator.